-Veteran defensive coordinator Jay Niemann returns for his third season running the Northern Illinois University defense.
+Veteran defensive coordinator Jay Niemann returns for his fourth season running the Northern Illinois University defense and coaching the safeties.

-In 2012, the NIU defense held five opponents to nine points or less, including a shutout of UMass en route to a second straight Mid-American Conference title and a berth in the 2013 Orange Bowl.
-The Huskie defensive unit totaled 40 sacks in 2012, second all-time in NIU history, with defensive end Alan Baxter leading the way with 9.5 which ties him for sixth on NIU's single season list.
+In 2012, the NIU defense held five opponents to nine points or less en route to a second straight Mid-American Conference title and a berth in the 2013 Orange Bowl.
+The Huskie defensive unit totaled 40 sacks in 2012, second all-time in NIU history.

 In his first season in DeKalb, Niemann oversaw the development of a young defense.
 By week six, the Huskies turned in their best defensive game of the season statistically and in the 2011 MAC Championship game, the NIU defense shut out Ohio in the second half en route to a 23-20 victory, the school’s first MAC football title in 28 years.